-Alternatives are good to keep in mind and if embarrassment-driven delays were to result in failed detection and/or treatment of an annoying or serious health problem, most people, if given a second chance, would probably break through those thick walls of self-consciousness in the name of prevention.
-Though sharing your little secret with your provider may feel uncomfortable, just remember that they are there to help you, and not judge you.
-If you feel that s/he is not holding up her/his end of this deal, find another health care provider that will.
+Though sharing your little secret with your provider may feel uncomfortable, just remember that they're there to help you and not judge you.
+If embarrassment-driven delays were to result in failed detection or treatment of a health problem, many people, if given a second chance, would probably break through those thick walls of self-consciousness in the name of prevention.
+If you feel that your health care provider isn't holding up their end of this deal, you may want to find another that will.

 Health care providers are people, too, so they likely have their own secrets and insecurities about their body.
-Embracing and overcoming your own, whatever they may be, may ultimately improve your confidence and your health.Alice!
+Working towards embracing and overcoming your own, whatever they may be, may ultimately improve your confidence and your health.